-The decision whether to have school or not, will be made prior to 7 a.m. on the day in question.
-The superintendent of schools will make the decision after Consulting with the director of Transportation.
-The director of Transportation will call the superintendent before 7 a.m. when he / she is of the opinion that the buses would have difficulty in making their run.
+The decision whether to have school or not, will be made prior to 7:00 a.m. on the day in question.
+The Superintendent of Schools will make the decision after consulting with the Director of Transportation.
+The Director of Transportation will call the Superintendent before 7:00 a.m. when he is of the opinion that the buses would have difficulty in making their run.
 This input will be weighed with other factors.
-If the decision is made not to have school, the superintendent will notify the following Media Services:
+If the decision is made not to have school, the Superintendent will notify the following media services:

-CHANNEL 6- TULSA CHANNEL 8- TULSA CHANNEL 7- PITTSBURG CHANNEL 12- JOPLIN CHANNEL 16- JOPLIN
+Channel 6 - Tulsa

+Channel 8 - Tulsa

+Channel 7 - Pittsburg

+Channel 12 - Joplin

+Channel 16 - Joplin

-A PowerSchool announcement will also send out a notice about the cancellation of classes and will also be posted on our website: www.miami.k12.ok.us Posts will also be made on our Facebook, Twitter, and Instagram pages.
+Power School Announcement will also send out a notice about the cancellation of classes and it will be posted on the school website at www.miami.k12.ok.us